jangxx/node-magichome/README.md

 let discovery = new Discovery();
 discovery.scan(500).then(devices => {
-	//do something with the result
+	// do something with the result
 });
 ```